After proofreading to check misspellings or grammatical errors on your resume, look for these nine details to further polish it (Business Insider):

 - Overused buzzwords

 Using words like people-pleaser, go-getter, synergy, think outside the box can mark you as insincere.
-Many recruiters are annoyed by these terms because they see them used very often.
+Many recruiters are annoyed by these terms because they are used very often.
 Instead, use simple, descriptive words and go straight to the point.

 - Present tense for a past job